JimageJ/ImageJ-Tools/README.md

 ### **Installation**

 Install CLIJ and CLIJ2 by activating their update sites, then copy the appropriate folder into the Fiji/plugins folder and restart Fiji.
-The folders are **'FRETENATOR_(Rowe et al 2022)'** for the version published in the methods chapter Rowe et al (2022) and **'FRETENATOR_with_tracking'**  for the latest version.
+The folders are **'FRETENATOR_(Rowe et al 2022)'** for the version published in the methods chapter Rowe et al (2022) and **'FRETENATOR_with_tracking'**  for finalised version of FRETENATOR1.

 ### Implementation and usage